Westley-Foster/cs408-final-project/README.md

 - inventory.js
     - Wrote entirety of inventory.js with help from ChatGPT
+    - Reworked inventory.js entirely with ChatGPT to fix inventory conflict issue between HTML pages (intro.html and quest.html to be exact)

 - index.html
     - implemented using JavaScript and calling it into HTML entirely with help from ChatGPT